mvanderkamp/canvas-sequencer/readme.md

 ### Unpacking the sequence.

-The sequence will arrive in string form, so to extract a sequence, the CanvasSequencer exposes a `fromString()` method:
+The sequence will arrive in string form, so to extract a sequence, the sequencer exposes a `fromString()` method:

 ```javascript
 // Assumes that you have recieve the packaged sequence in a 'data' variable.